Cognitive semantics: Categorization and cognition

 A major divide in the approaches to cognitive semantics lies in the puzzle surrounding the nature of category structure.
 As mentioned in the previous section, semantic feature analyses fall short of accounting for the frames that categories may have.
 An alternative proposal would have to go beyond the minimalistic models given by classical accounts, and explain the richness of detail in meaning that language speakers attribute to categories.

-Prototype theories, investigated by Eleanor Rosch, have given some reason to suppose that many natural lexical category structures are graded, i.e., they have prototypical members that are considered to be "better fit" the category than other examples.
+Prototype theories, investigated by Eleanor Rosch, have given some reason to suppose that many natural lexical category structures are graded, i.e., they have prototypical members that are considered to "better fit" the category than other examples.
 For instance, robins are generally viewed as better examples of the category "bird" than, say, penguins.
 If this view of category structure is the case, then categories can be understood to have central and peripheral members, and not just be evaluated in terms of members and non-members.

 In a related vein, George Lakoff, following the later Ludwig Wittgenstein, noted that some categories are only connected to one another by way of family resemblances.
 While some classical categories may exist, i.e., which are structured by necessary and sufficient conditions, there are at least two other kinds: generative and radial.

 Generative categories can be formed by taking central cases and applying certain principles to designate category membership.
 The principle of similarity is one example of a rule that might generate a broader category from given prototypes.

-Radial categories are categories motivated by conventions, but not predictable from rules.
+Radial categories are categories where instances may share only a few or even a single aspect(s) of the qualities associated with the category as a whole.
 The concept of "mother", for example, may be explained in terms of a variety of conditions that may or may not be sufficient.
 Those conditions may include: being married, has always been female, gave birth to the child, supplied half the child's genes, is a caregiver, is married to the genetic father, is one generation older than the child, and is the legal guardian.
 Any one of the above conditions might not be met: for instance, a "single mother" does not need to be married, and a "surrogate mother" does not necessarily provide nurturance.
 When these aspects collectively cluster together, they form a prototypical case of what it means to be a mother, but nevertheless they fail to outline the category crisply.
-Variations upon the central meaning are established by convention by the community of language users.
+Variations upon the central meaning are established by convention by the community of language users, and the resulting set of instances, many connected to the center by a single shared trait, are reminiscent of a wheel with a hub and spokes.